Kavithma-Thushal/gemini-prompts/README.md

 # 🌟 Gemini Prompts 🌟

 Discover a simple yet creative web application built with **HTML** and **CSS** to manage and showcase AI prompts.
-With this project, users can generate images using prompts directly through the website.
+With this project, users can generate images using prompts directly through the website

 ## 🛠️ Technologies